ASSERT-KTH/slumps/README.md

 ## Docker images

 The pipeline to generate superoptimized WASM binaries is delivered in two docker images:
-- The parent image, it contains the plumping to work with souper (our little change version), binaryen and wabt
+- The parent image, it contains the plumping to work with souper (our modest changed version), binaryen and wabt.
-- The child image containing the python script that performs the compound of the WASM binaries using the optimizations condidates found by souper
+- The child image containing the python script that performs the compound of the WASM binaries using the optimizations condidates found by souper and the original LLVM IR.

 ### To build docker images
 - ```docker build -t slumps:backend -m 8g -f Dockerfile.back .```